 The BDA’s constitutional structure is divided between ‘governance’ and ‘representation’.

-The BDA has just one decision making body: the Principal Executive Committee, usually referred to as the PEC.
-The policy and strategic direction of the BDA is set by the PEC, and is directly elected by members.
+The BDA has just one decision making body: the board, sometimes referred to as the Principal Executive Committee or PEC.
+The policy and strategic direction of the BDA is set by the board, and is directly elected by members.

 The board receives advice and opinion from advisory committees to help it in its role.
 These committees will usually deal with detailed policy analysis and proposals.
 Some advisory committees (referred to as ‘craft committees’) are also elected to represent particular parts of the profession, as well as provide advice.
 Committees can therefore be purely advisory, or advisory and representative.

 Country Councils in England, Scotland, Wales and Northern Ireland.
 Their job is to consider and advise the PEC on all matters relating to dentistry in the country concerned, and to liaise with branches and sections.
 Members of country councils are elected from the branches, and they are the ‘voice’ of members to the PEC.

 The representatives in all the country councils meet together as the United Kingdom (UK) Council, to discuss matters of common concern.
 The UK Council also has an important role on behalf of members in holding the board to account on behalf of members.

 Craft committees also play an important role in representing the interests and concerns of colleagues in constituent parts of the profession.